 1. University of Arkansas at Fort Smith

-The University of Arkansas at Fort Smith, through the Western Arkansas Technical Center, offers one of the best and most affordable paralegal programs in Arkansas with its Associate of Applied Science (AAS) degree program Paralegal Studies.
+The University of Arkansas at Fort Smith, through the Western Arkansas Technical Center, offers one of the best and most affordable paralegal programs in Arkansas with its Associate of Applied Science (AAS) degree program in Paralegal Studies.
 UA Fort Smith’s paralegal studies can be finished in two years and include classes in legal ethics, civil procedure, legal research and writing, family law, and employment law, plus a paralegal internship, to name a few.
 It is noted that courses completed in UA Fort Smith’s paralegal studies program can be applied to the university’s technical certificate award.

 The University of Arkansas at Fort Smith was established in 1928.
 UA Fort Smith’s suburban campus is home to approximately 6,550 students.
 UA Fort Smith is a member school of the state’s university system.
 UA Fort Smith offers in-state tuition to residents of Texas, Louisiana, Mississippi, Oklahoma, Tennessee, and Missouri.